-While automotive mirrors are an essential part of your vehicle’s visibility system, you likely don’t think about them often while you’re sitting in driver’s seat unless they’re dirty or damaged.
-Side view mirror damage can cause unsafe and immediate complications of your regular driving routines.
-Despite the apparent seriousness of damaged side view mirrors, many drivers don’t know how to approach this issue.
+While automotive mirrors are an essential part of your vehicle’s visibility system, you likely don’t think about them often while you’re sitting in the driver’s seat unless they’re dirty or damaged.
+Side view mirror damage can cause unsafe and immediate complications with your regular driving routines.
+Despite the apparent seriousness of damaged side-view mirrors, many drivers don’t know how to approach this issue.
 We will try to discuss common problems with this topic and help you with the details about mirror replacement.

-When you think about damaged side mirrors, you likely imagine a narrow street and hitting another car that’s going in other direction is the number one reason for damage.
+When you think about damaged side mirrors, you likely imagine a narrow street, and hitting another car that’s going in another direction is the number one reason for damage.
 Close quarters in parallel parking spaces do account for many mirrors that snap, but mirror damage can occur due to a variety of other causes as well.

 Common causes of side view mirror damage include:

 - Backing into or out of a tight parking space